JarlTuxen/2-semester-gitbook/topics/backend-design.md

   - What are the average defence for all pokemon?
 (68)
   - What are the average hp for (primary) grass types?
 (65)
   - How many fire pokemon has higher hp than the average pokemon?
 (7 pokemon - subquery avg 64.2119)
-  - What primary type are the fastest?
-(Electric 140)
+  - What primary type are the fastest? (fastest pokemon Electric 140, fastest type Electric 98,89)

 **Query as much as possible in SQL as this is more efficiant**